edgcastillo/read_lines_api/README.md

 ```
 ##Access
 `GET /lines`
-- Returns the number of lines in file.
+- Returns the number of lines in file.<br />
 `GET /Lines/<line index>`
 - Returns the line requested along with the line number.
 ```